Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * *If the planet is **neutral**:*
 The active player must resolve the [Domain Counters](#user-content-DomainCounters) present on the planet (if there are any).
 No bombardment occur (unless a Domain Counter triggers an Invasion Combat).
 If there are still landed ground units after resolving the Domain Counters, the active player takes control of the planet, [exhausted](#user-content-RefreshedAndExhaustedStates), else, the defender destroys all landed PDSs and makes a [Fate Roll](#user-content-FateRoll) for each landed Leader.
 * *If the planet is **enemy** and **contains** at least one enemy ground unit or PDS:*
-If you landed at least one ground unit, resolve an [Invasion Combat](#user-content-InvasionCombats) on this planet, else the ships assigned to this planet [bombard](#user-content-Bombardment_unitAbility) it without an Invasion Combat taking place.
+If ground units were landed, resolve an [Invasion Combat](#user-content-InvasionCombats) on this planet, else the ships assigned to this planet [bombard](#user-content-Bombardment_unitAbility) it without an Invasion Combat taking place.
 * *If the planet is **enemy** and **does not contain** any enemy ground unit or PDS:*
 The ships assigned to this planet [bombard](#user-content-Bombardment_unitAbility) it.
-The [installations](#user-content-Installation) on it are destroyed.
-Then the active player takes control of it, exhausted.
+If ground units were landed, the active player destroys the [installations](#user-content-Installation) on the planet and takes control of it, exhausted.
 </div>

 ##### 7) Production <a name="Production_TacticalActionStep"></a>